DavisZHANG-BlogOnly/dax-beautifier/readme.markdown

 ### About DAX Beautifier

 DAX Beautifier is a Power BI Desktop external tool developed by myself (Davis.Z), and it is also the first PBID external tool developed based on the Python language in the global Power BI community.
-Its function is to enable you to beautify all DAX formulas in the entire PBI file with one click, enhance code readability and greatly improve development efficiency.
+Its function is to enable you to beautify all DAX formulas in your PBIX file with one click, enhance code readability and greatly improve development efficiency.

 The program directly interacts with Analysis Services.
 Based on the test of the current version (v 1.0.0 beta), it perfectly implements the one-click beautification of all DAX formulas (whether it is a calculated table, a calculated column or a measure)!